Get Investor Updates

 All You Need to Know about Howells Lake

-Howells Lake gives Critical One exposure to this market through a high-grade Ontario antimony-gold project now in modern drill verification.
+Howells Lake gives Critical One exposure through a high-grade Ontario antimony-gold project now in modern drilling.

-Howells Lake is in northwestern Ontario, an established mining jurisdiction with regional access and proximity to the Ring of Fire corridor.
+Howells Lake is in northwestern Ontario, an established mining jurisdiction with regional access, 120 km west of the Ring of Fire.

-Critical One has received its Ontario exploration permit and signed an exploration agreement with Eabametoong First Nation.
-The agreement supports consultation, environmental monitoring, and community participation during the current phase of work.
+Critical One holds its Ontario exploration permit and has signed an exploration agreement with Eabametoong First Nation that supports consultation, environmental monitoring, and community participation.

-Future permitting, engagement, and technical milestones will be reported through news releases and filings.
+Future permitting and engagement milestones will be reported through news releases and filings.

 .webp)